codesughosh/CodeForces2Calendar/README.md

 1. Go to Google Cloud Console
 2. Create a new project (e.g., CodeForcesCalendar).
 3. Enable the Google Calendar API.
 4. Create OAuth 2.0 credentials → download the credentials.json file.
+(Rename the file to "credentials.json")
 5. Place it inside the project folder.

 ### Run the script